-The ‘City of Churches’ holds the attraction of great city beaches just a short drive from the Central Business District, that provide both the chance to laze in the sun and get out that surf board that has been getting a lot of use around the country.
+The ‘City of Churches’ holds the attraction of great city beaches just a short drive from the Central Business District, that provides both the chance to laze in the sun and get out that surfboard that has been getting a lot of use around the country.

-Yes, you read it right Adelaide is cheaper and whilst quiet with the sound of traffic it is loud with the noise of culture and there are many things to do all without stretching the budget.
+Yes, you read it right, Adelaide is cheaper, and while quiet with the sound of traffic it is loud with the noise of culture, and there are many things to do all without stretching the budget.

-With lower prices for the bare necessities means you can enjoy extensively the 17 major festivals, including the largest art festival in the southern hemisphere.
+With lower prices for the bare necessities, this means you can enjoy the 17 major festivals, including the most significant art festival in the southern hemisphere.

 Not far out of town looking through the front screen as you drive you will discover the eastern stretch of a fearsome coast.

-The beaches just out of the CBD are located at the end of the Great Australian Bite, a rugged stretch of coastline that is mostly cliffs providing a shoreline that looks like some took a huge bite out of the land.
+The beaches just out of the CBD area at the end of the Great Australian Bite.
+It is a rugged stretch of coastline that is mostly cliffs providing a shoreline that looks like some took a massive bite out of the land.

 Here is where you will find a lot of great beaches and popular spots to enjoy, starting with Glenelg.

-Great swells are created by waves tumbling in unimpeded from the southern depths of the earth and make themselves comfortable – and puts your heart on edge – as they hit the coast.
+Huge swells tumble in unimpeded from the southern depths of the earth and make themselves comfortable – and puts your heart on edge – as they hit the coast.

-As the day slowly descends into darkness and the towns bustling student population begin to make a presence Adelaide unbuttons its shirt takes off the nerdy glasses and rolls up its jeans as the city decides to surprise even the most placid of traveller with its nightlife strength.
+As the day slowly becomes night, the bustling student population begins to make a presence Adelaide unbuttons its shirt takes off the nerdy glasses and rolls up its jeans as the city decides to surprise even the most placid of travellers with its nightlife strength.

 Get lost in the many festivals or spend days lazing at the beach, find laneways full of delights you never knew existed and dance the night away.

-From Adelaide discover the cooler climate and exquisite wines of the Barossa Valley and the underground town of Cooper Pedy.
+From Adelaide discover the colder climate and exquisite wines of the Barossa Valley and the underground town of Cooper Pedy.

-In a state full of surprises Adelaide sits comfortably at the top, giving the backpacker a great cultural palate, fine beaches and a nightlife scene that more than satisfies.
+In a state full of surprises, Adelaide sits comfortably at the top, giving the backpacker a great cultural palate, beautiful beaches and a nightlife scene that more than satisfies.

-So be a little inquisitive and discover what’s just beneath the surface.
+So be a little curious and discover what’s just beneath the surface.